qbic-projects/r-project-template/README.md

 docker-compose build
 ```

+> **_Note_**: It might be necessary to remove any previous built and cached containers.
+This can be done with: `docker rm $(docker ps -a -q); docker rmi $(docker images -q); docker system prune`.

+> :warning: This command removes _all_ local containers and images!
+Use with caution, if you have multiple projects setup on one denbi instance.

 to create this new docker file.

 5. To open Rstudio and continue coding and run your analysis with the final container: